massimocaprinali/cloud-foundry-public/Node-RED/start_nodered.md

 Before you begin, install the [Cloud Foundry command-line interface](https://github.com/cloudfoundry/cli/releases){: external}.

-1. {: hide-in-docs}[Download and extract your starter code](https://cloud.ibm.com/){: external} to set up your development environment.
+1. [Download and extract your starter code](https://cloud.ibm.com/){: external} to set up your development environment.

 2. Change to your new directory.